Reichstag dome

 The Reichstag dome is a glass dome constructed on top of the rebuilt Reichstag building in Berlin, Germany.
-It was designed by architect Norman Foster and built by Waagner-Biro to symbolize the reunification of Germany.
+It was designed by architect Norman Foster, from an idea of Gottfried Böhm, and built by Waagner-Biro to symbolize the reunification of Germany.
 The distinctive appearance of the dome has made it a prominent landmark in the city.

 Design

 The Reichstag dome is a large glass dome with a 360° view of the surrounding Berlin cityscape.
 The debating chamber of Germany's parliament, the Bundestag, is visible directly below.
 A mirrored cone in the center of the dome directs sunlight into the building, and so that visitors can see the working of the chamber.
 The dome is open to the public and can be reached by climbing two steel spiralling ramps reminiscent of a double helix.

 The glass dome was also designed by Foster to be environmentally friendly and energy efficient; in allowing daylight to shine through the mirrored cone, the use of artificial lighting is significantly reduced, and thus so are carbon emissions.
 A large sun shield tracks the movement of the sun electronically and blocks direct sunlight which, would not only cause large solar gain, but also dazzle those below.

 The futuristic and transparent design of the Reichstag dome is intended to symbolize Berlin's attempt to move away from a past of Nazism and instead towards a future with a heavier emphasis on a united, democratic Germany.
 Specifically, it symbolizes that the people are above the government, as was not the case during Nazism.